PNNL-Predictive-Phenomics/ProCaliper/README.md

 # License

-This code is released under GPL v3.
+This code is released under BSD 2-Clause "Simplified" License.
 See our [License](https://github.com/PhenoMeters/ProCaliper/blob/main/LICENSE) for detailed information.

 By default, `procaliper` does not have any dependencies that are not freely licensed.
 However, additional features can be installed that rely on restricted software.
 That is, please note that some *optional* dependencies are not FOSS.
 Specifically, the `pka` extra requires a `DelPhi` license.
 We encourage caution when using software that is not free and open source, especially for contributions to the scientific literature.

-# Credits
+# Acknowledgements

-This work is supported by the Predictive Phenomics Initiative at Pacific Northwest National Laboratory.
+The software described here was funded under the Predictive Phenomics Initiative (PPI) at Pacific Northwest National Laboratory (PNNL) under the Laboratory Directed Research and Development Program.
+PNNL is a multiprogram national laboratory operated by Battelle for the DOE under Contract No. DE-AC05-76RL01830.

+## Citation Guidance
+1. Feng, S., Rozum, J. C., Ufford, H. S., Kim, D. N., & Im, A. K. (2025).
+ProCaliper.
+Zenodo. https://doi.org/10.5281/zenodo.15270417